guru3/ML-Experiments/README.md

 ##### Hyperparameter optimization is technically a way to overfit validation data

 ##### VAEs  are  great  for  learning  latent spaces that are well structured, where specific directions encode a meaningful axis of variation in the data.
 GANs generate images that can potentially be highly realistic, but the latent space they come from may not have as much structure and continuity.

+##### The only real success of deep learning so far has been the ability to map space X to space Y using a continuous geometric transform, given large amounts of human-annotated data.
+Doing this well is a game-changer for essentially every industry, but it’s still a long way from human-level AI.